papadeltasierra/cloudsmets/T-ZigBee.md

 - The usual 115200,8,1,n and not flow control
     - using GPIOs 18 and 19
 - Using an ESP32 task to receive data and then send it as an event to the `zbhci` task.

+## hci_display Notes
+`hci_display` functions are just logging functions that log the responses and indications recieve over the `hci_uart` interface.  they should probably be `zbhci_display` methods since they all related to zbhci responses or indications.

+The process for receipt of a response or indication is:
+- received via `hci_uart`
+- unpacked and passed to the `zhbci_Cmdhandler()`, which really processes responses and indications not requests
+- individual unpack methods for each message type e.g. `zbhci_UnpackNetworkStateRspPayload()`
+    - data is unpacked into a _response payload_ e.g. `ts_MsgNetworkStateRspPayload`
+    - the payload is the data poassed along when the event is sent along using the `xQueueSend()` reuqest from `zbhci_task()`
+    - the queue to send to is an argument to `zbhci_Init()`
+    - the queue is set by the various (Arduino) examples
+    - the (Arduino) examples handle the responses and then do more stuff.

 ## zhbi Commands
 Message types are below.